cairo-book/mdbook-quiz-cairo/README.md

 > Note that the `Markdown` type is just a string, but will be interpreted as Markdown by the quiz renderer.

-Currently, mdbook-quiz supports these question types:
+Currently, mdbook-quiz-cairo supports these question types:

 - [Short answer](#short-answer)
 - [Multiple choice](#multiple-choice)